ArjixWasTaken/cddz-mod/README.md

 - Change the AimTime (slowmo) to 0.2, will only work if you have the upgrade.
 - Fly!
 Just press Ctrl+Space and it will launch you up a bit, do that a lot and you can fly!
 - Kill nearest enemy by pressing Ctrl+E!
+- Timestop!
+Disables all the enemy AIs. (the keybind is Ctrl+T)

 I disabled the steam integration to avoid any Anti-Cheat detection.